MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xbox-requirements.md

 PlayFab Party does not implicitly comply with Xbox Live's cross-network communication restrictions.
 Therefore, the PlayFab Party Xbox Live Helper library provides functionality for querying an Xbox Live user's cross-network communication permissions.
 You must use this information to conform to the cross-network communication requirements specified in [XR-007](https://developer.microsoft.com/games/xbox/docs/gdk/xr007).

 See [Respecting cross-network communications](party-xbox-live-guide.md#respecting-cross-network-communication-permissions) for more information.

-### Guarding against direct connections between Xbox consoles and other devices.

-PlayFab Party's use of secure relays for data transmission keeps clients protected from direct connections between Xbox consoles and other devices.
-Therefore, use of PlayFab Party implicitly provides compliance with the direct connection requirements of [XR-007](https://developer.microsoft.com/games/xbox/docs/gdk/xr007) and [XR-012](https://developer.microsoft.com/games/xbox/docs/gdk/game-security-overview).

-See [Secure Data Transmission](#secure-data-transmission) for more information.

 ### Use PlayFab Party invitations to restrict access to networks when cross-play is not allowed.